armory/docs/content/en/docs/spinnaker-install-admin-guides/packer.md

 ```

 and a script file named my-custom-script.sh containing the following:

 ```
 #!/bash/bash -e
 echo "Hello world!"
 ```

-You would make the following entries into the `SpinnakerService` config:
+make the following entries into the `SpinnakerService` config:

 ```
 files:
   profiles__rosco__packer__example-packer-config.json: |